cschaible/framework-comparison-2020/readme.md

 - Run the `warp/build.sh` script to build the application and package it into a docker container.
 - Run the `warp/up.sh` script to start the docker container.
 - Run the `warp/down.sh` script to stop the docker container.

+### AWS Lambda [Rust]
+- Run the `lambda-rust/setup-musl-support.sh` script to install MUSL (100% static linked binary).
+- Run the `lambda-rust/setup-aws-sam-cli.sh` script to install aws sam CLI (cli to run lambda function local).
+- Run the `lambda-rust/migrate.sh` script to run the db-migration.
+- Run the `lambda-rust/build.sh` script to build the lambda function.
+- Run the `lambda-rust/up.sh` script to start the lambda function.

 ## Loadtest